Introduction to quantum groups: 9a. Magic matrices

 and the underlying compact quantum group $S_N^+$ is called quantum permutation group. \end{theorem}

-\begin{proof} As a first remark, the algebra $C(S_N^+)$ is well-defined, because the magic condition forces $||u_{ij}||\leq1$, for any $C^*$-norm.
+\begin{proof} The algebra $C(S_N^+)$ is indeed well-defined, because the magic condition forces $||u_{ij}||\leq1$, for any $C^*$-norm.
 Our claim now is that, by using the universal property of this algebra, we can define maps $\Delta,\varepsilon,S$.
 Consider indeed the following matrix:

 As a first observation, we have $U_{ij}=U_{ij}^*$.
 In fact the entries $U_{ij}$ are orthogonal projections, because we have as well:

 In order to prove now that the matrix $U=(U_{ij})$ is magic, it remains to verify that the sums on the rows and columns are 1.
 For the rows, this can be checked as follows: